ON THIS PAGE: You will learn about the different types of treatments doctors use for people with MDS. Use the menu to see other pages.

-The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
-These side effects usually go away once treatment is finished.
+In general, the side effects of drug therapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
+These side effects usually go away after treatment is finished.

-A stem cell transplant is a medical procedure in which bone marrow that contains unhealthy cells is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
+A bone marrow transplant is a medical procedure in which bone marrow that contains unhealthy cells is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.

-There are two types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
+There are 2 types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
 ALLO uses donated stem cells, while AUTO uses the patient’s own stem cells.
 In both types, the goal is to destroy all of the unhealthy cells in the marrow, blood, and other parts of the body using high doses of chemotherapy and/or radiation therapy and then allow replacement blood stem cells to create healthy bone marrow.
-Learn more about stem cell and bone marrow transplantation.
+An ALLO transplant is usually the type recommended for people with MDS.

-Getting care for symptoms and side effects
+Care for symptoms and side effects

 MDS and its treatment often cause side effects.
 In addition to treatment for MDS, an important part of care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
 You may also receive palliative treatments similar to those meant to treat the MDS, such as chemotherapy (see above).
 Talk with your doctor about the goals of each treatment in the treatment plan.

 Some people with MDS who do not have any symptoms may only need close monitoring, including measuring blood counts, to watch for any symptoms.
 People with low-risk MDS, meaning those with RA and RARS subtypes, usually receive supportive care to control symptoms and improve quality of life.
 Supportive care may include:

-- Antibiotics to fight infection, a common side effect of low white blood cell counts
+Antibiotics to fight infection, a common side effect of low white blood cell counts

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of the specific treatment plan and palliative care options.
+During and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

 If MDS worsens

-Your health care team may recommend a treatment plan that includes a combination of the treatments discussed above.
-Supportive care will also be important to help relieve symptoms and side effects.
+Your treatment plan may include a combination of the treatments discussed above.
+Palliative care will also be important to help relieve symptoms and side effects.

 Remission and the chance of recurrence

 A remission is when MDS cannot be detected in the body and there are no symptoms.
-This may also be called “no evidence of disease” or NED.
+This may also be called having “no evidence of disease” or NED.

-If treatment fails
+If treatment does not work

-This diagnosis is stressful, and this is difficult to discuss for many people.
-However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
+This diagnosis is stressful, and for many people, advanced MDS is difficult to discuss.
+However, it is important to have open and honest conversations with your health care team to express your feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and free from pain is extremely important.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.